ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices/Alexa-voice-controlled-Bluetooth-mesh-network.md

   <center> <b>Figure: AWS IoT console</b> </center>
 </div>

+#### Register Device in AWS IoT Registry
+Devices connected to AWS IoT are represented by IoT things in the AWS IoT registry.
+The registry allows you to keep a record of all of the devices that are registered to your AWS IoT account.
-3. Create a thing called “esp32_btmesh_bridge” on your AWS console: click Manage -> Thing -> Register a thing -> Create -> Create a Single thing -> Create certificate -> Download the certificate and Activate.
+Register a thing and name it as ```esp32_btmesh_bridge``` on your AWS console: click Manage -> Thing -> Register a thing -> Create -> Create a Single thing -> Create certificate -> Download the certificate and Activate.
 **Note**: Carefully preserve the thing certificates downloaded.
 The keys will be used in the amazon freeRTOS SDK running on the ESP32.